OpenBW/BWAPI4J/README.md

 ### OpenBW

 - A compiled and working version of OpenBW.
 - The original BW does not need to be installed.
 Only the following three BW files are required ([available for free](https://www.battle.net/download/getInstallerForGame?os=win&locale=enUS&version=LIVE&gameProgram=STARCRAFT)).
-Copy them to your root project directory: `BrooDat.mpq`, `StarDat.mpq`, `Patch_rt.mpq`
+Copy them to your root project directory (case-sensitive): `BrooDat.mpq`, `StarDat.mpq`, `Patch_rt.mpq`
 - At least one Melee map.
 For example, **Fighting Spirit** from the [SSCAIT map pack](https://sscaitournament.com/files/sscai_map_pack.zip).
 - Copy `bwapi-data/bwapi.ini.sample` to `bwapi-data/bwapi.ini` and configure as usual.
 See [https://github.com/bwapi/bwapi/wiki/Configuration](https://github.com/bwapi/bwapi/wiki/Configuration)
 - Set the `ai = ` variable in `bwapi.ini` to point to the BWAPI4J bridge module.
 E.g.